-Implied preemption can occur where there is a significant, dominant state interest.
+Implied preemption can also occur where there is a significant, dominant state interest.
 "There is no question that the Oil and Gas Conservation Act evidences a significant interest on the part of the state in the efficient and fair development, production, and utilization of oil and gas resources. .."
 Voss, 830 P.2d at 1065-66 (emphasis added).

-However, Bowen/Edwards rejected implied preemption.
-The Bowen/Edwards Court stated, "The state's interest in oil and gas activities is not so patently dominant over a county's interest in land-use control, nor are the respective interests of both the state and the county so irreconcilably in conflict, as to eliminate by necessary implication any prospect for a harmonious application of both regulatory schemes."
+Rejecting implied preemption, the Bowen/Edwards court stated, "The state's interest in oil and gas activities is not so patently dominant over a county's interest in land-use control, nor are the respective interests of both the state and the county so irreconcilably in conflict, as to eliminate by necessary implication any prospect for a harmonious application of both regulatory schemes."
 Bowen/Edwards, 830 P.2d at 1058.
+That statement comments on the state interest in oil and gas activity, generally.
+No appellate court has determined whether the state interest in hydraulic fracturing, a widely used completion method which generates a great deal of revenue in this state, is sufficiently dominant to give rise to an implied preemption analysis.